dream3d-ai/data-interview/README.md

    Efficiently download videos from a provided list of URLs using an HTTP client (e.g., `aiohttp`).
 For testing, you can limit the data to the first shard.

 2. **Transcode Videos and store in Lance format:**
    Aggregate metadata and video data and store it in a dataset in the [Lance format](https://lancedb.github.io/lance/index.html).
-Use `pyav` to transcode each downloaded video to 360p.
+You should transcode each downloaded video to 360p.
 Use your discretion on how to store the transcoded videos.
 Please explain your reasoning.
 The video data will be used in a pytorch dataloader which will decode the video on the fly.

 3. **Important: Distributed Processing with Ray:**
    Use [Ray Data](https://docs.ray.io/en/latest/data/data.html) to distribute the processing tasks (e.g., downloading, transcoding, and depth extraction) across workers.
 This distributed approach should help improve processing efficiency, especially when working with a larger set of data.